Back up and restore data

 • roles/datastore.owner: Full access to the Cloud Firestore database

-• The following roles are also available but not visible in the Google Cloud Platform Console.
+• The following roles are also available but not visible in the Google Cloud console.
 Use the Google Cloud CLI to assign these roles:

 • roles/datastore.backupsAdmin: Read and write access to backups